-Within easy reach of Dar Es Salaam, Selous Game Reserve is the largest wet wilderness area in the world and one of the most pristine wilderness areas in Africa.
-Named a World Heritage Site by the United Nations in 1982, Selous is larger than Switzerland, covering almost 6% of Tanzania’s land surface at 54,000 square miles.
+Within easy reach of Dar es Salaam, Nyerere National Park (formerly know as Selous Game Reserve) is the largest wet wilderness area in the world and one of the most pristine wilderness areas in Africa.
+Named a World Heritage Site by the United Nations in 1982, Nyerere National Park is larger than Switzerland, covering almost 6% of Tanzania’s land surface at 54,000 square miles.

 The Rufiji River and several of its tributaries flow through the reserve which exhibits several different types of habitat including open grasslands, acacia and miombo woodlands, swamps, lakes and forests.
 These different habitat areas are home to diverse wildlife, from predators to prey.

-Bordered by Mikumi National Park, Udzungwa Mountains National Park and Kibasira Swamp, the northern part of the Selous is the only part which is accessible to tourists; it’s also the most beautiful part and home to the most wildlife.
+Bordered by Mikumi National Park, Udzungwa Mountains National Park and Kibasira Swamp, the northern part of the Nyerere National Park is the only part which is accessible to tourists; it’s also the most beautiful part and home to the most wildlife.

-Originally created for hunters, Selous it is now mostly reserved for photographic safaris with a priority on conservation and protection of wildlife.
+Originally created for hunters, Nyerere National Park is now mostly reserved for photographic safaris with a priority on conservation and protection of wildlife.
 However, hunting is still permitted in some areas of the park and this remains a primary source of income.

-While visiting Selous you can participate in a game walk or a boat safari on the Rufiji River which is home to large numbers of crocodiles, hippos, and elephants.
-More than half of all the elephants in Tanzania, live in Selous, around 60,000 elephants at last count.
+While visiting Nyerere National Park you can participate in a game walk or a boat safari on the Rufiji River which is home to large numbers of crocodiles, hippos, and elephants.
+More than half of all the elephants in Tanzania live in the park, around 60,000 at the last count.
 However, you are unlikely to see large herds of elephants in here as they tend to roam in smaller groups led by matriarchs.

-Selous also has the largest population of the endangered African wild dogs in Tanzania, although these well-camouflaged predators are notoriously hard to spot.
+Nyerere National Park also has the largest population of the endangered African wild dogs in Tanzania, although these well-camouflaged predators are notoriously hard to spot.
 Birdlife is also prolific with over 430 bird species identified here.
 Our guides carry bird books with them but serious birders may want to invest in their own birding book.
-Whatever your interest, a visit to Selous will enable you to view diverse wildlife in their natural habitats with few other tourists around.
+Whatever your interest, your trip here will enable you to view diverse wildlife in their natural habitats with few other tourists around.